ha5ha6/judy_blog/_pages/about.md

 **Towards Autonomous Intelligence**

-More recently, my interests have expanded beyond classical reinforcement learning.

-I am interested in understanding what additional computational mechanisms are required for autonomous behavior to emerge in embodied agents.

-My current interests include **intrinsic motivation, world models, neuroscience-inspired learning and foundation models for robotics**.
+More recently, my research has expanded beyond classical reinforcement learning.
+I am exploring what additional computational mechanisms may be required for autonomous intelligence in embodied agents.
+Related topics include **intrinsic motivation, world models, neuroscience-inspired learning, and foundation models for robotics**.